-For every account created on the Site (e.g. MyPentalog), the user is responsible for the confidentiality of the password they chose when creating their account.
+For every account created on the Website, the Contact is responsible for the confidentiality of the password he chooses when creating the account.

-PENTALOG reminds users that they are solely responsible for keeping this password safe and not disclosing it to anyone.
-PENTALOG also advises users to change their password regularly.
+PENTALOG reminds to Contacts that they are solely responsible for keeping their password safe and not disclosing it to anyone.
+PENTALOG also advises Contacts to change their password regularly.

 7.1.
 PENTALOG does not intend to store its Clients’ or Suppliers’ personal data any longer than is necessary.
 PENTALOG’s key objective is to maintain some strong ties with its Clients and Suppliers while complying with the law and according to its own data retention policy.

 7.2.
 Therefore, when data is collected for a specific purpose, once this has been achieved, PENTALOG shall not store the data on its systems.
 The only exceptions to this are where data retention is required by law or in the case of legitimate interests that would not call into question the rights and responsibilities of the individuals concerned.